-This post was originally published in 2011.
-We've seen a real paradigm shift in the menstrual health space over the last 9 years, and are proud to be part of that change.
+This post was originally published in 2011 by Lisa F. We've seen a real paradigm shift in the menstrual health space over the last 9 years, and are proud to be part of that change.
 Today, Aisle is more committed than ever to serving our trans and nonbinary customers' needs with dignity and respect.
 Thank you for supporting us in our efforts to grow and do better.

 Hey everybody, Lisa here.
 I wanted to take some time today to share some info about the note I added to our website recently:

 "Aisle's customers and staff include trans and nonbinary people who span the gender spectrum.
 Our team is committed to building & maintaining an inclusive, affirming, and safe space for all marginalized people seeking better solutions to their everyday and monthly needs."

 Because most conversations about periods center cisgender girls & women — aka people whose gender (girl, woman) aligns with the sex (female) they were assigned at birth — it's common for people to overlook the fact that some trans and nonbinary folks have periods too.

 While visibility around this issue is complicated, sensitive, and individual, continually framing menstruation as an experience that's exclusive to women is a frustrating microaggression that trans and nonbinary people regularly face.
 This misconception is biologically essentialist and perpetuates cissexist assumptions that harm and marginalize.

 We can do better.